-Scope Rules:
+Scoping Rules:

-'''

-1. Look for a local identifier (variable or constant)

-'''

-2. Look for an attribute

-Second: Look for an attribute by that name

-'''

-public class Foo {

-// Attributes public void method ()

-'''

-First: Look for a

-local identifier by that name

-'''

-.

-// Local variables

-'''

-num = 1;

-A reference to an identifier
+- 1. Look for a local identifier (name of a variable or constant) - Second: Look 2.
+Look for an attribute for an attribute by that name public class Foo First: Look for a // Attributes local identifier public void method () by that name // Local variables 4 A reference to num = 1;← an identifier } }